Register

 VA10 Football God 4,806 pts

-Posted about 8 years ago by VA10
+Posted over 8 years ago by VA10

 Le coq in training as a center half.
 Where are all the young players that have supposedly been brought in to be developed?
 Why is it the only thing the youth program produces are central midfielders?